WLJSTeam/wljs-docs/docs/frontend/Dynamics.md

 ```

 :::info
-`Offload` wraps the value in a symbol unknown to the frontend, forcing it to fetch and create a dynamic link.
+`Offload` wraps the inner expression and keeps it unevaluated, then it appears to be unknown to the frontend, forcing it to fetch and create a dynamic link.
 :::

 Now try to evaluate in a new cell